DPattonINIT/Rock-Paper-Scissor-Lizard-Spock/README.md

 I created a controller, service, and model that will take logic and user response, Service will do the Business logic and return it back to the Controller, which will then display the output to the user.

 // Person who Peer Reviewed your assignment
+Thao Vang
+"I see that you have already made the logic for who wins. thats great. having things case sensitive is easy fix with ToLower() method just so its easier for user(i know you are probably going to use buttons in place but just in case).

 Notes: